lasersell/.github/profile/README.md

 curl -fsSL https://dl.lasersell.io/install.sh | bash
 ```

-## One API for every Solana DEX.
-Four SDKs to match.
+## LaserSell makes it easy to build.

 REST endpoints for building transactions.
 A WebSocket stream for real-time exits and PnL.
 SDKs in TypeScript, Python, Rust, and Go.